-Getting back to current on your payments if you end up in a situation like this.
-After a certain amount of time the lender has every right to sell or auction off your vehicle.
-Once that happens they will settle out the account and you will no longer own the car.
-In any case it’s critical to know your rights when it comes to what happens when your car gets repossessed.
+Getting back to current on your payments is vital if you end up in a situation like this.
+After a certain amount of time, the lender has every right to sell or auction off your vehicle.
+Once that happens, they will settle out the account and you will no longer own the car.
+In any case, it’s critical to know your rights when it comes to what happens when your car gets repossessed.
 Don’t assume the automobile is gone forever.
 You have protections in place from your state and Federal Government.
-Most companies that offer online title loans don’t want to see a situation like this occur.
+Most companies that offer car title loans don’t want to see a situation like this occurs.
 It can be very expensive for your lender to repossess a car, impound it and auction it off.
-We’ve seen most companies are willing to work with you but you need to reach out to them and be transparent about the situation.
+Many car title loan companies are willing to work with you but you need to reach out to them and be transparent about the situation.
 Work out a payment plan that fits into your monthly budget.

 There are certain situations where you may not be able to keep your vehicle during the life of a car title loan online.
 Always ask yourself, “should I take out a loan on my car?”
 In most situations, you will pay a high amount of interest each month that a lender has the vehicle title.
 Much like if you pawned a watch or boat, you’re handing over the vehicle to the lender as collateral.
 In other situations, you can keep driving the car.
 But the title loan company will insist on installing a tracking device to monitor the driving and whereabouts of your vehicle.
 We know this isn’t as common as it used to be.
 But it’s worth nothing to be very careful of companies that do this.

 It’s one thing to hand over a pink slip as collateral, but do you want a lender to know your every move if you take out a title loan without the title in hand?
 Do you want to be in a situation where you forgot to send in a monthly payment?
 Or you may have had an issue with your credit union or bank checking account.
 Is the car tracked and monitored for movement?